Andrew Hillier

 Andrew Hillier (born 5 June 1968) is a British Anglican priest and military chaplain.
-He has been Chaplain of the Fleet and Archdeacon for the Royal Navy since 2021.
+He is currently the Chaplain to the Speaker of the House of Commons.
+He was previously Chaplain of the Fleet and Archdeacon for the Royal Navy.

 Early life and career

 Hillier was born on 5 June 1968 in Bournemouth.
 He was educated at Foster's School, Somerset School of Nursing and Cardiff University.
 He was a staff nurse at Musgrove Park Hospital, Taunton from 1992 to 2002.